aldriny/todo-oop/README.md

 ## Overview

-The To-Do List Application is a PHP-based web application designed to help users manage their tasks efficiently.
+The To-Do List Application (using OOP and PDO) is a PHP-based web application designed to help users manage their tasks efficiently.
 It provides a simple and intuitive interface for creating, updating, and tracking tasks.
 The application leverages modern PHP features along with a MySQL database for data storage.

 ## Features